pablodecm/phd_thesis/src/105_chapter_5.md

 $\textrm{b}\bar{\textrm{b}}\textrm{b}\bar{\textrm{b}}$ channel
-search has a similar experimental reach [@Aaboud:2018knk], studying the same final state considered in this analysis but with a different methodology regarding summary statistic and background estimation.
+search has a similar experimental reach [@Aaboud:2018knk], studying the same final state considered in this analysis, however with a different methodology regarding their summary statistic and background estimation.

+The main characteristics and results of an analysis searching for HH production, with both Higgs bosons decaying into
+$\textrm{b}\bar{\textrm{b}}$ quark pairs which leading to four reconstructed jets, are included in this chapter.

 ## Anomalous Couplings Extensions